DavidWells/davidwells.io-v1/content/work/2016-09-02-mulesoft-anypoint-platform-ui.md

 layout: portfolio
 ---

-# Anypoint Platform UI

-This is the main dashboard for Mulesofts entreprise platform.
+This is the main dashboard for [Mulesoft's enterprise platform](https://www.mulesoft.com/).

 It's built using React & Redux and the [UX component library](http://davidwells.io/work/mulesoft-component-library/)